 - A maximum of five log-content pattern definitions can be defined and saved.
 Pattern definitions are used to automatically scan logs for events that should trigger the creation of new problems to be tracked and analyzed by Dynatrace.

 - Import of rsyslog and API log sources isn't supported.

 - No access to the Log Analytics API is provided.

 - You can only select logs, time frame, and search for text patterns within the selected log files.
 Automatic parsing and result filtering isn't available.

-Note: The above limitations will be removed once you upgrade to Log Analytics.
+Note: The above limitations are removed when you upgrade Log Analytics.